-Mr. Chaffin and Mr. Lynn each have severance agreements with us, entered into in October 2010 and February 2013, respectively, with an initial two-year term and automatic renewals of one year following the initial two-year term (unless either party provides notice of non-renewal).
+Mr. Chaffin and Mr. Lynn each have restated severance agreements with us, entered into in February 2018 (replacing severance agreements entered into in October 2010 and February 2013, respectively), with a oneyear term and automatic renewals of one year following the initial term (unless either party provides notice of non-renewal).
 The severance agreements provide for cash payments and other benefits only in connection with Mr. Chaffin's and Mr. Lynn's termination of employment in the event of a Change of Control.
 Payment of these amounts generally is conditioned upon compliance with the other provisions of the severance agreement, which include confidentiality obligations.
 In addition, Mr. Chaffin's and Mr. Lynn's equity incentive award agreements, and the terms of our incentive and other benefit plans, provide for other benefits in connection with their termination of employment in various circumstances, including in the event of a Change of Control.